hbr/Lambda-Calculus/lambda2/basics.md

 generate some *exit condition* from the loop.

 In this introductory chapter we don't look deeper into this possibility.
-We just wanted to demonstrate that we can program *loops* in lambda calculus which might be infinite.
+We just wanted to demonstrate that we can program *loops* in lambda calculus which are potentially infinite.